kristoff-it/zig-okredis/REPLIES.md

 or a `nil` reply, the client will return `error.GotErrorReply` or `error.GotNilReply` if any such event occurs.**

-At the moment, triggering any of these errors will result in a corrupted connection and will require you to close and reopen the client. *This might change in the future.*
+Note that encurring in the errors mentioned above will not corrupt the connection. *(Note: this is still WIP, so YMMV)*

-Later in this document you will see how to properly decode errors, `nil` replies and how to decode replies whose type you can't predict, for example when writing an interactive client.
+Later in this document you will see how to properly decode errors, `nil` replies, and how to decode replies whose type you can't predict, for example when writing an interactive client.